1933 Facts, Fun Trivia and History

 In n 1933, actress Marlene Dietrich was threatened with arrest in Paris for wearing pants, and it was officially illegal for women to wear trousers there until 2013.

-The Eighteenth Amendment to the United States Constitution was repealed, allowing sale and consumption of alcoholic drinks, and ending Prohibition.
-The 18th amendment was the first (and only) constitutional amendment that actually withheld a right from American citizens – the constitution has traditionally protected individual rights.
+The Eighteenth Amendment to the United States Constitution was repealed, allowing the sale and consumption of alcoholic drinks, and ending Prohibition.
+The 18th Amendment was the first (and only) constitutional amendment withheld a right from American citizens – the Constitution has traditionally protected individual rights.

 During prohibition in the US, an exemption was made for whiskey prescribed by a doctor and sold through a pharmacy.
 The Walgreens pharmacy chain grew from 20 retail stores to almost 500 during this period, from 1920 to 1933